 Making Ahead

-This is a beautifully moist cake so is a great one for making ahead.
-I recommend baking it, and letting it cool in the pan as per the instructions.
+This is a beautifully moist cake so is great for making ahead.
+I recommend baking it and letting it cool in the pan as per the instructions.
 Then wrap it up well while still in the pan.
 It will be fine for a couple of days stored at room temperature.
 Or wrap very well and freeze for up to 3 months.

 Storing Leftovers